Cooperation in Nuclear Power

 Typical is the cooperation of the Bugey plant in France with the Zaporozhe plant in Ukraine, where the main areas of cooperation are station organisational structures, safety during operation, shut-down and refuelling, and maintenance.

-In 1992 German utility operators launched a twinning program with VVER plants in Eastern Europe, and this has grown to 16 twinnings, with many exchange visits.
+In 1992 German utility operators launched a twinning program with VVER plants in Eastern Europe, and this grew to 16 twinnings, with many exchange visits.

 FUNDING SAFETY IMPROVEMENTS

-The European Bank for Reconstruction and Development (EBRD) administers three funds for nuclear safety on behalf of the G24 countries and the EU for which EUR 1.5 billion has been pledged to date: the Nuclear Safety Account (NSA); the International Decommissioning Support Funds (IDSFs) for Bulgaria, Lithuania and the Slovak Republic; and the Chernobyl Shelter Fund (CSF).
+The European Bank for Reconstruction and Development (EBRD) was founded in 1991 to be an international development bank for former communist countries, though its remit was extended to Turkey in 2009 and some MENA countries in 2012.
+It administers three funds for nuclear safety on behalf of the G24 countries and the EU for which EUR 1.5 billion has been pledged: the Nuclear Safety Account (NSA); the International Decommissioning Support Funds (IDSFs) for Bulgaria, Lithuania and the Slovak Republic; and the Chernobyl Shelter Fund (CSF).
 The EBRD provides technical, financial, legal and administrative services.

 The Nuclear Safety Assistance Coordination Centre database lists Western aid totalling almost US$1 billion to more than 700 safety-related projects in former Eastern Bloc countries.